MeadowS40/purr-and-sip-app/README.md

 5. View my upcoming and past bookings
 6. See special offers for off-peak time slots

-**As a Staff Member/Admin, I want to:**
-1. Log in with admin credentials
-2. View today's bookings in a simple list
-3. Mark bookings as "checked in"
-4. Define off-peak hours for promotional offers
-5. Update cafe capacity settings

-**As a Cafe Owner, I want to:**
-1. View revenue reports from bookings
-2. Adjust promotional settings dynamically
-3. Receive notifications for capacity nearing limits

 ---

 ## Design (Wireframes)

 The app will follow a clean, warm aesthetic that reflects the cozy atmosphere of a cat cafe.
-Below is a summary of the key screens and their intended layout.

 ### Wireframe Structure
 # purr-and-sip-app